Which Is The Largest Freshwater Lake In India?

 Wular Lake: History Amongst Nature

-Wular has a number of fish habitation, which includes rosy barb, the common carb, mosquito fish, stone roller, and also Schizothorax.
-The fish from lake Wular make up the diet of thousands of people living in the area and everywhere in Kashmir.
+Wular has several fish habitats, including rosy barb, the common carb, mosquito fish, stone roller, and Schizothorax.
+The fish from Lake Wular comprise the diet of thousands of people living in the area and everywhere in Kashmir.

 Lake Wular Tourism: The Largest Freshwater Lake In India